afni/afni_doc/devdocs/pull_requests/pr_ex.rst

-   *Note:* the buttons below "Open a pull request" describe where your pull request is coming from (here, the "head repository" and "compare") and where it is requesting to be pull to (here, "base repository" and "base").
+   *Note:* the buttons below "Open a pull request" describe where your pull request is coming from (here, the "head repository" and "compare") and where it is requesting to be pulled to (here, "base repository" and "base").
 The default base repository for the PR is AFNI's, and the default branch is master.
 So ``afni/afni:master`` is the ``repo:branch`` that your changes would be pulled into, if